-Making a will is one of the most crucial steps in ensuring that your wishes are respected after your death.
-It serves as a legal document outlining how your assets should be distributed and who will care for any dependents.
+Making a will is one of the most important steps you can take to ensure your wishes are respected after your death.
+A will is a legal document that sets out how your assets should be distributed and who will care for any dependents — and without one, the intestacy rules decide everything for you, regardless of what you actually wanted.

-When considering estate planning, individuals often debate between creating a DIY will and using a solicitor.
-While a DIY will offers control over content, a solicitor can provide expertise, especially for complex family structures or unique circumstances.
+When considering estate planning, people often debate between creating a DIY will and instructing a solicitor.
+While a DIY will gives you control over content and can work well for very simple estates, a solicitor brings expertise that becomes essential for complex family structures, inheritance tax (IHT) planning, or circumstances like blended families, business ownership, or property held in trust.
 For more information on the differences, you can visit this page.

 Key Takeaways

-• A DIY will offers control but may lack the expertise needed for complex situations.
+- A DIY will offers control and lower cost but may lack the expertise needed for anything beyond the simplest of estates.

-• The cost of a will varies significantly between DIY and solicitor-drafted options.
+- The cost of a will varies significantly between DIY and solicitor-drafted options, but the consequences of a poorly drafted will can far outweigh the savings.

 Understanding Wills and Their Importance

-A will is more than just a legal document; it’s a way to protect your family’s future.
-Understanding the role of a will in estate planning is crucial for ensuring that your wishes are respected and your loved ones are cared for after you’re gone.
+A will is more than just a legal document; it’s your voice after you’re gone.
+Understanding the role of a will in estate planning is crucial for ensuring that your wishes are respected and your loved ones are properly provided for.

 What is a Will?

-A will, or last will and testament, is a legal document that outlines how your assets should be distributed upon your death.
-It allows you to specify who will inherit your property, money, and other possessions.
+A will — formally known as a last will and testament — is a legal document that sets out how your assets should be distributed upon your death.
+It allows you to specify who will inherit your property, money, investments, and other possessions.
+Crucially, it also lets you appoint executors to manage the administration of your estate and guardians for any minor children.

 The Purpose of a Will

-The primary purpose of a will is to ensure that your wishes regarding the distribution of your estate are clearly articulated and legally binding.
-This includes appointing guardians for minor children, naming an executor to manage your estate, and specifying funeral wishes.
+The primary purpose of a will is to ensure that your wishes regarding the distribution of your estate are clearly recorded and legally binding.
+This includes appointing guardians for minor children, naming executors to manage your estate, specifying funeral wishes, and — importantly — giving you the opportunity to plan for inheritance tax efficiency.
+Without a will, your estate is distributed according to the intestacy rules under English and Welsh law, which follow a rigid hierarchy: spouse or civil partner first, then children, then parents, then siblings.
+Unmarried partners, step-children, and close friends receive nothing under intestacy, regardless of the relationship.

 Common Misconceptions about Wills